o3de/o3de.org/content/docs/user-guide/features/engine/memory/debugging.md

 + Most of the HPHA memory debugging features assert when they detect a memory issue\.
 When possible, the debugger prints a stack trace that indicates where the allocation happened\.
 The stack trace is printed into the debugger output \(not to the log\) so that Visual Studio can recognize it\.
 This makes it possible to double\-click a trace and navigate directly to the corresponding file and line number\.
 + The HPHA memory debugger does not currently cover the following memory issues:
   + Buffer underflows\.
   + "Far" buffer overflows\.
-When detecting buffer overflows, Lumberyard detects changes up to 16 bytes after the memory block\.
-If a buffer overflow writes on byte 17, Lumberyard does not detect it\.
+When detecting buffer overflows, O3DE detects changes up to 16 bytes after the memory block\.
+If a buffer overflow writes on byte 17, O3DE does not detect it\.
-+ Lumberyard shuts down by terminating the application rather than by destroying objects\.
-Because Lumberyard relies on the operating system to recover memory, it cannot detect issues related to shutdowns or the destruction of objects\.
++ O3DE shuts down by terminating the application rather than by destroying objects\.
+Because O3DE relies on the operating system to recover memory, it cannot detect issues related to shutdowns or the destruction of objects\.
 To reproduce, isolate, and debug such memory issues, we recommend that you use unit tests\.

 ## How Memory Debugging Works {#memory-management-debugging-hpha-how-memory-debugging-works}